Easily add vintage wall decor to your home with these tips!

-This is an obvious one that has gained huge popularity since being featured by Chip and Joanna Gaines of Fixer Upper.
+Shiplap can really enhance vintage decor.
 I keep wondering if it will go the way of paneling, but honestly, we have paneling in our home and we just painted it.
 We love the texture it adds!

 We used it in our coffee bar to cover some really hideous wallpaper that had been glued right to the sheetrock.
 Instead of ripping it all out, we just covered it in shiplap and it looks amazing.

 And it doesn’t have to be white!
-The shiplap on our peninsula is gray!
+The painted shiplap on our peninsula is gray!
 I recently saw it in the hallway of a home and it was painted navy blue.
 Beautiful!
 So don’t be afraid to add some fun color!

 Shop Vintage Farmhouse Wallpaper

-Whether it’s pendants over your island, a romantic chandelier in your bedroom, or a barn light in a cozy nook, it’s sure to add some drama!
+Whether it’s pendants over your island, a romantic chandelier in your bedroom, or a vintage industrial wall light in a cozy nook, it’s sure to add some drama!

 Shop Vintage Farmhouse Lighting

-7. Barn Doors
+12. Vintage Barn Doors

 Barn doors are popular in farmhouse style homes.
 We have them in our entryway and kitchen.

-But one way we added some vintage was with the door we just recently added in our bedroom that leads into our bathroom.
+But one way we added some vintage flair was with the door we just recently added in our bedroom that leads into our bathroom.